M.A. (Cantab.) B.C.L. (Oxon.)

 Accountants, Auditors & Actuaries

 Hugh is regularly instructed in claims against accountants and auditors.
-Claims include topics as diverse as taxation matters (particularly failed tax avoidance schemes), audit responsibilities and the detection of fraud, and the duties of accountants retained by trusts.
-While mostly acting for the defendant professionals, Hugh also acts for claimants.
-Although his two ‘A’ levels in mathematics are a distant memory, Hugh is very comfortable with figures (the result of double maths A levels).
+Claims include topics as diverse as taxation matters (particularly failed tax avoidance schemes), audit responsibilities such as the treatment of goodwill and in particular the detection of fraud (particularly involving thefts by trusted members of staff), and the duties of accountants retained by trusts.
+Hugh acts both for the defendant professionals, and for claimants.
+Although his two ‘A’ levels in mathematics are a distant memory, Hugh is very comfortable with figures.

-- claims against accountants for failure to detect fraud
+- many claims against accountants for failure to detect fraud

-- a claim against an accountant for failing to advise on remunerating directors by repayment of loan accounts leading to large tax losses.
+- claims against an accountant for failing to advise on remunerating directors by repayment of loan accounts leading to large tax losses

 - the successful defence of a claim at arbitration by an accountant against his insurers on the basis of fraudulent nondisclosure.